 Of course, not all organizations have the opportunity or resource to simply build a new office – so many are initialing policies that improve their carbon footprint, such as going paperless, and investing in a better waste management systems.
 While this is not quite the same as creating workspace from recycled materials, it certainly makes a difference in the office.

 As you can see, there are many ways to improve your business practices to help the environment.
 Introducing green office policies, going paperless, and switching to renewable energy and using recycled building materials are just a few options to reduce harmful emissions.
 Going green offers companies several great benefits including the chance to meet their corporate responsibilities and targets, reduce business expenses, and gain a competitive edge in an increasingly eco-conscious business environment.
-Try a few of these strategies to help create a greener and more sustainable business today!
+Do you need help trying a few of these strategies to create a green office today!